hemisemidemipresent/btd6-modding-tutorial/README.md

 ## The mods are in the Mods folder but they don’t work

 Make sure you are using the latest version of the mod helper (check the link above).
 Also make sure you have no zip files in your Mods folder.
-If you still have problems, then send the latest.log file (say $log for instructions).
+If you still have problems, then send the `latest.log` file (type in the chat `$log` in the discord for instructions).
 Avoid using nexus mods as the vast majority of them are outdated/low quality/stolen.

 ## The game does not open at all, or gives an MSVCP140.dll was not found error